Diseases

 • Animal infected/carrier/disease

-Some animals (ruminants) are latently infected where the organism is present but at sub-clinical and sub-detectable levels.
+The brucellae infect a wide range of animals, especially the smooth strains, and the known range is getting wider all the time as the organism is looked for in more possible host species.Cattle, yaks, water buffaloes, sheep, goats, reindeer, camelids, swine, horses, reindeer, hares, seals (pinnipeds), dolphins and porpoises (and other toothed whales), and dogs are susceptible.
+Poultry may be artificially infected but the disease is of no importance.
+But for hares and wild boars, these seem to be of little practical importance as reservoirs in Northern Europe, USA, Canada and Mediterranean countries.Any animal that has the disease poses a potential risk of spread to others.Some animals (ruminants) are known to be latently infected where the organism is present but at sub-clinical and sub-detectable levels.
 Whereas abortion is a common result of first pregnancies, this is not so in the second, third, etc. Calves born to these infected mothers can acquire brucellosis without showing any symptom of the disease or being positive in diagnostic tests, but they usually abort during the first pregnancy and transmit the disease, thus acting as latent carriers.
-This has been shown experimentally, and there is much circumstantial evidence that latent infections are a source of re-introduction of brucellosis in flocks.
+There is much circumstantial evidence that latent infections are a source of re-introduction of brucellosis in flocks.

-• A better understanding of latency and of detecting latently infected animals is important.
-The inability to screen out such animals during movement tests presents a risk to the disease free status of target destinations.
+A better understanding of latency and of detecting latently infected animals is important.
+The inability to screen out such animals during movement tests presents a risk to the disease-free status of target destinations.

 • Human infected/disease

-Human infection comes from direct or indirect contact with animals and animal products (no regular human to human transmission; see 3.1.).
-B. melitensis, B. suis, and B. abortus cause human brucellosis.
+Human infection comes from direct or indirect contact with animals and animal products B. melitensis, B. suis biovars 1,3 and 4, and B. abortus cause human brucellosis.
 Indirect and fragmentary data show that B. melitensis and B. suis are more infectious and cause a more severe disease than B. abortus.
 Nevertheless, B. suis biovar 2 is not highly virulent in humans.
-B. canis is considerably less virulent.
-A few cases also show the virulence of the marine mammal strains for humans.
-No infections by B. ovis have been reported.
+B. canis is considerably less virulent but, since contact of dogs with humans is frequent, poses a potential risk, especially against the background of many imported dogs from endemic areas into the EU or UK.
+A few cases also show the virulence of B. neotomae, the marine mammal strains and “new”&”atypical” brucellae for humans.
+No infections by B. ovis have been reported.Vaccines B. melitensis Rev1, B. abortus S19, and B. abortus RB51 are infectious for humans, and the clinical picture is similar to that caused by their wild-type counterparts.
+However, regimes to treat Rev1 or RB51 infections should not include streptomycin or rifampicin, respectively.

 • Vector cyclical/non-cyclical

 There are no true vectors.
-Conjunctival transmission by Musca domestica, Tabanus, spp., and Stomoxys calcitrans has been experimentally shown in cows, goats and sows.
-Blood-sucking insects and ticks that have fed on infected animals can harbour brucellae for a few days.
-There are reports on transovarial transmission in ticks.
-However, there is no evidence for a role of any of these arthropods in transmitting the disease.
+Conjunctival transmission by Musca domestica, Tabanus, spp., and Stomoxys calcitrans has been experimentally shown in cows, goats and sows but is considered to be irrelevant.Blood-sucking insects and ticks that have fed on experimentally infected laboratory animals can harbour brucellae for a few days.
+There are reports on transovarial transmission in ticks under these experimental conditions.

 • Reservoir (animal, environment)

 Domestic livestock.
 The animal disease is endemic in many areas and this makes the establishment of free areas very difficult as all surrounding areas may still have infections.
 History is filled with prevalence reduction and disease eradication programmes which succeed in the short term but fail in the long term due to reintroduction of the disease from neighbouring infected areas or importation by animal trade.
-In such cases prevalence may rapidly reach or exceed previous levels
+In such cases prevalence may rapidly reach or exceed previous levels.

 Wildlife.
-The presence of the disease in wildlife is a large possible reservoir of infection.
-InEurope, the wild boar and hare populations contain B. suis infected animals.
+The presence of the disease in wildlife is a potential reservoir of infection.
+However with only two exceptions (Yellowstone Park and French Alps, both due to anthropogenic effects) the infections in wildlife lack of epidemiological significance for domestic ruminants.
+In Europe, the wild boar and hare populations contain B. suis biovar 2 infected animals and are a source of brucellosis for pigs bred extensively or outdoors.
+However, this biovar poses very little risk for humans.
+In other areas, feral pigs infected with B. suis biovar 1 and 3 are source of human infections.
 But for marine mammals, wild boar, hares and some wild rodents, brucellosis in most forms of wildlife seems to be a spill-over disease originated through contacts with domestic livestock.
-Wild boars, however, are a source of brucellosis for pigs bred extensively.
-In some areas of theUS, bison (Bison bison) and elk (Cervus canadensis) are infected by B. abortus as a result of contacts with cattle and, after eradication of brucellosis in the latter, act as a potential reservoir.
+In some areas of the US, bison (Bison bison) and elk (Cervus canadensis) are infected by B. abortus as a result of contacts with cattle and, after eradication of brucellosis in the latter, act as a potential reservoir.

-GAP: Greater understanding of the wildlife reservoir.
+Greater understanding of the role of wildlife and hosts of “new” brucellae.

 • Description of infection & disease in natural hosts